Keshav11-coder/dronev2/README.md

 Be on the lookout for future versions that offer these functionalities.

 ## Release information
-This is the initial release, and marks the beginning of many more to come.
-There's nothing much to say but explain the functionality for this release.
+This is the release after the initial release, and divides the initial release into multiple modular parts.

-This release is quite extensive, so I'm breaking it into the most important parts.
+> [!NOTE]

-We introduce many concepts, such as the following:
+> This is a small, simple release after the initial release, so the documentation does not change much.

 ### Basic
 - *`struct`* `motor`: A pretty basic motor class that allows you to do basic arming and writing.
 It also includes a built-in `failsafe` system.